 (There are other approaches that can be taken, but this gives the general idea.)

-The video to the right shows these activities working in harmony to produce a nice design.
+The videos below show these activities working in harmony to produce a nice design.

 To me, the most excellent part is the way it can work relatively unattended.
 This means:

 And, my wife loves what I make on the machine!
 (She chooses what to keep, and what to give away.)

 So, how do you get started?
 Well this site is intended to help you do just that.
 But if you get hung up along the way, do send me an email via the address shown below.
 I will do what I can to get you past your stopping point.